Deploy OIDC in production

 ## Recover from a lockout [#recover-from-a-lockout]

-Because enabling a provider disables local login, a misconfigured provider can lock every user out — there is no in-band fallback.
-Recovery is a redeploy with the provider list emptied:
+Enabling a provider disables local login.
+A misconfigured provider can lock every user out, and there is no in-band fallback.
+Recovery requires a redeploy with the provider list emptied:

 ```yaml